Getting your Medical Card over the phone has never been so easy

 If you currently are suffering from one of the conditions above, in order to qualify, you will also have to prove your identity and residency by submitting your valid driver’s license number, or, id card number.

-After you have met with an MMJ Certifications doctor and got your approval, depending what service you have Scheduled, you will either sit back and let us do the work for you with the full-service option, or, with our basic service option, you will submit the info to the Michigan Regulatory Agency yourself using our detailed guide sent in your confirmation email. which will be briefly explained below.
+After you have met with an MMJ Certifications doctor, once approved, depending what service you have Scheduled, you will either sit back and let us do the work for you with the full-service option, or, with our basic service option, you will submit the info to the Michigan Regulatory Agency yourself using our detailed guide sent in your confirmation email. which will be briefly explained below.

-Third, with our basic service, when submitting this info on the state’s website, you are required to provide the physicians license number.
+With our basic service, when submitting this info on the state’s website, you are required to provide the physicians license number.
 This will be provided during your tele-appointment with our doctor.
-Lastly you will pay the $40 state fee when submitting your info.
+Finally, you will pay the $40 state fee when submitting your info.
 Moreover, if you have Medicaid, or SSI, your state fee will be reduced to $25.
 For More Information view us Frequently Asked Questions

 Michigan Medical Card Caregiver Information